Follow us on CISPA's website Follow us on GitHub Follow us on LinkedIn Contact us via Email

 tax- Steuererklärung

 What CAN you do?
-(Especially if you cannot speak German)
+(Especially if you don't speak German)

-Here are some options, in case you want to take an action, it is up to you!
+Here are some options, in case you want to take action, it is up to you!

 1) Contacting the university counseling services: (Campus Building B6.2)